Nerlens Noel: Dallas Mavericks (2017–2018)

 On February 23, 2017, Noel was traded to the Dallas Mavericks in exchange for Justin Anderson, Andrew Bogut and a 2017 protected first-round pick.
 He made his debut for the Mavericks two days later, recording nine points and 10 rebounds off the bench in a 96–83 win over the New Orleans Pelicans.
-On March 3, 2017, in his first start for the Mavericks, Noel tied a career high with 17 rebounds while scoring 15 points in a 104–100 win over the Memphis Grizzlies.
+On March 3, in his first start for the Mavericks, Noel tied a career high with 17 rebounds while scoring 15 points in a 104–100 win over the Memphis Grizzlies.

+In 2017, Nerlens Noel refused $70 million for a 4-year contract.
 On June 23, 2017, the Mavericks tendered a $4.1 million qualifying offer to make Noel a restricted free agent.
-On August 26, 2017, he accepted the one-year, $4.1 million qualifying offer, officially re-signing with the Mavericks two days later.
-In the Mavericks' season opener on October 18, 2017, Noel had 16 points, his most since joining Dallas, and 11 rebounds in a 117–111 loss to the Atlanta Hawks.
-On December 8, 2017, he underwent surgery to repair a torn ligament in his left thumb.
+On August 26, he accepted the one-year, $4.1 million qualifying offer, officially re-signing with the Mavericks two days later.
+In the Mavericks' season opener on October 18, Noel had 16 points, his most since joining Dallas, and 11 rebounds in a 117–111 loss to the Atlanta Hawks.
+On December 8, he underwent surgery to repair a torn ligament in his left thumb.
 He subsequently missed 42 games, returning to action on February 28, 2018, against the Oklahoma City Thunder, recording four points, three rebounds and four fouls in 16 minutes in a 111–110 overtime loss.
-On March 6, 2018, he had a season-high 14 rebounds in a 118–107 win over the Denver Nuggets.
-On April 3, 2018, he was suspended without pay for five games for violating the terms of the NBA/NBPA Anti-Drug Program.
+On March 6, Noel had a season-high 14 rebounds in a 118–107 win over the Denver Nuggets.
+On April 3, he was suspended without pay for five games for violating the terms of the NBA/NBPA Anti-Drug Program.

 Oklahoma City Thunder (2018–2020)

 Noel at the 2018 NBA Summer League.

 On July 6, 2018, Noel signed a two-year contract with the Oklahoma City Thunder.
-On October 28, 2018, he had 20 points and 15 rebounds in a 117–110 win over the Phoenix Suns.
+On October 28, he had 20 points and 15 rebounds in a 117–110 win over the Phoenix Suns.
 On December 31, he scored 15 points in 15 minutes in a 122–102 win over the Dallas Mavericks.
-On January 8 against the Minnesota Timberwolves, Noel was taken off the court on a stretcher in the third quarter after taking an elbow in the face and hitting the floor hard while contesting a dunk by Andrew Wiggins.
+On January 8, 2019, against the Minnesota Timberwolves, Noel was taken off the court on a stretcher in the third quarter after taking an elbow in the face and hitting the floor hard while contesting a dunk by Andrew Wiggins.
 Due to concussion, he missed the next three games.